 Which Animals Do They Treat?

-Almost all vets care for dogs and cats; many will treat small mammals (rodents, rabbits, etc.).
-But many won’t treat birds and reptiles, and very few treat farm animals.
-Make sure the vet is not only willing but experienced and interested in caring for your species of pet.
+Almost all vets care for dogs and cats; some will treat small mammals (rodents, rabbits, etc.).
+But many won’t treat birds and reptiles, and except for rural practices very few treat farm animals.
+Make sure the vet is not only willing but experienced and interested in caring for the pet you have.

 Do They Offer a Convenient Location and Hours?

-Since there are many good vets, you may as well choose a practice located close to your home.
+Since there are many good vets in the area, you may as well choose a practice located close to your home.
 It will be convenient for routine visits and more accessible in an emergency or if your pet must be hospitalized.

 Also check on office hours.
 Most vets have some evening or weekend hours.

 Also find out how a vet handles emergency care outside of office hours.
-Only a handful of the practices listed on our Ratings Tables are 24/7 animal hospitals.
+Few practices are 24/7 animal hospitals.
 Some vets provide clients with phone numbers to contact them for emergencies and will meet you at their offices for emergencies; others merely refer clients to nearby 24-hour facilities.
 Ask any prospective vet exactly what kind of emergency response you can expect.

 Can You Get Advice by Phone or Email?